ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ## Team work

 ### Process of implementing new feature
-Here is a diagra of a normal process from having a new feature in mind, to having it made and integrated in our program.
+Here is a diagram of a normal process from having a new feature in mind, to having it made and integrated in our program.
+It shows, the coding and testing process as well as the issue's state on the projectboard
 ```mermaid
 stateDiagram-v2
     state "Make issue" as issue